Downed poles blocking section of Rt. 202 in Granby following crash

 For a look at the National Grid Outage Map - Click Here

-The start time of that outage is being reported at 4:15 p.m. today.
+This was at about 4:15 p.m. today.
 Currently, National Grid is listing a restoration time of 6:15 p.m.

 Chief O’Grady expects the electric company to be on scene for hours.